Kostassoid/Nerve/README.md

     _ping.Dispose();
     _pong.Dispose();

-This example may not look impressive.
-But imagine if one of the cells is actually implemented as a client for some out-of-proc messaging middleware (ex.
+This example may not look any better than the first one.
+But imagine if one of the Cells is actually implemented as a client for some out-of-proc messaging middleware (ex.
 MSMQ).

 Scheduling
 ----------

-Each signal passing through attached pipeline (synapse) is going through at least one scheduler.
+Each message (called Signals) passing through some route attached to a Cell travels through at least one scheduler.
 Scheduler decide how a signal will be delivered.
 By default, incoming signals are processed on the same thread they were dispatched on.
 But there are other implementations, allowing to use dedicated thread or a thread pool.

 Current State
 -------------